 Unweighted Weighted

-(NON Honors/IB/AP) (Honors/IB/AP)
+(NON Honors/IB/AP) (Honors/IB/Pre-AP/AP)

 A = 4 points A = 5 points

 B = 3 points B = 4 points

 C = 2 points C = 3 points

 D = 1 point D = 2 point

 F = 0 points F = 0 points

-The Grade Point Average (G.P.A.) is determined by the sum of the numeric equivalents for the grades divided by the total number of semester classes.
+The Grade Point Average (G.P.A.) is determined by the sum of the numeric equivalents for the grades divided by the number of grade bearing credits attempted.

 Weighted G.P.A. is used only to determine class rank.
 Unweighted G.P.A. is used for admission to most colleges and universities and for scholarships at in-state schools.
 Class rank is updated on a continual basis, known as "rolling rank."
-Class rank for graduation will be based on a student's seventh semester G.P.A.
+Class rank for graduation will be based on a student's seventh semester weighted GPA.